Anglican Diocese of Pittsburgh: Post-realignment history

 In 2009, the members of the diocese joined with other Anglican bodies to form the Anglican Church in North America.
 Bishop Duncan was elected in June 2009 as the inaugural archbishop and primate of the new church.

 Both dioceses claimed to be the successor to the undivided diocese, and they both continued to use the same name until October 2009.
 At that time the Commonwealth Court ruled that all diocesan property belonged to the Episcopal Diocese of Pittsburgh that was part of the Episcopal Church.
 In January 2010 the court received a schedule of property including an investment portfolio of over $20 million and the deeds to 49 properties including 22 occupied by congregations participating in the Anglican Church of North America.
 In February 2011, the Commonwealth Court of Appeals affirmed the award of property and in March 2011 refused to reconsider its ruling.

 The Special Convention of the Anglican Diocese of Pittsburgh elected Jim Hobby, rector of Trinity Anglican Church, in Thomasville, Georgia, to be their next bishop, in a meeting held at 22–23 April 2016, at St. Stephen's Church, Sewickley, Pennsylvania.
 The election was confirmed by the College of Bishops of the Anglican Church in North America at their meeting on 20–23 June 2016.
-Jim Hobby was elected among six candidates.
+[Hobby was elected among six candidates.
 Hobby was installed as the new bishop of the Anglican Diocese of Pittsburgh at St. Paul Cathedral in Pittsburgh, PA on September 10, 2016.
 Hobby resigned, upon request, on October 28, 2020, after what was described as "a careful review and assessment of his handling of a serious pastoral matter".
 He was replaced by Martyn Minns as interim bishop.